 Every community member who uses Long Trail School computers or its wireless network is accountable for upholding our Core Values of Integrity, Kindness of Spirit, Openness, Social Responsibility and Stewardship.
 Because every member of our community has basic rights and responsibilities, it is considered unethical to violate these rights or ignore these responsibilities.

 Access to the system is considered a privilege rather than a right.
 Students and adults are reminded that the technological world is public and permanent.
 Appropriate use of the computer systems and network should always be ethical, reflect academic honesty and community standards, show restraint in the consumption of shared resources and be in compliance with this policy.
-It should demonstrate respect for intellectual property, ownership of data, system security, and individuals’ rights to privacy and freedom from intimidation, harassment, and unwarranted annoyance.
-The technological world does not provide context for communication.
-To that end, students and adults are reminded that some expressions used in everyday language will be taken in a literal sense and will be acted upon accordingly – even to the extent of involving the appropriate authorities.
+Users should demonstrate respect for intellectual property, ownership of data, system security, and individuals’ rights to privacy and freedom from intimidation, harassment, and unwarranted annoyance.
+Students and adults are reminded that some expressions used in everyday language will be taken in a literal sense and will be acted upon accordingly – even to the extent of involving the appropriate authorities.

 Our system employs a content filtering system that will filter undesirable web content from entering the network.
 However, no filtering system can effectively block all inappropriate internet content.
 Users accessing the internet do so at their own risk.

-Students receive a user name and password to sign in to the Long Trail network as well as a Google account.
-Passwords are generic and should be changed immediately to keep the accounts secure.
-Students should ONLY use their own account information, not that of another student.
+Students receive a user name and password to sign in to the Long Trail network and a Google account.
+Students should ONLY use their own account information.
 Students should contact the Systems Manager if they have problems logging on or if they feel someone else is using their account.
 Faculty and staff use the school’s email system to carry on the business of the school.
 Students are expected to check their email accounts daily.
 Students are held responsible for all information provided via this school-wide communication system.

 Acceptable Use Policy